How to Use The Olympus Trip 35: A Complete Guide

 If you're the proud new owner of a vintage Olympus Trip 35 film camera, you're in for a treat!
 This classic piece of photographic history is perfect for capturing memories with a unique analog touch with ease.
 In this guide, I'll walk you through the step-by-step process of using your Olympus Trip 35, complete with images and important precautions to ensure you get it right every time.

-Loading Film into the Olympus Trip 35:
+Loading Film into Your Olympus Trip 35:

 Step 1: Choose your film